What Is The Definition Of Child Neglect?

 What is a bad parent?

-A common fear among parents is that they might become a “bad parent.”
+A common fear among parents is that they might become “bad parents.”
 While labeling yourself or someone else as a “bad parent” is not productive, any form of physical or emotional neglect needs to be stopped.
 Fortunately, recognizing the symptoms and signs of child neglect can help a parent or guardian improve their child’s health and life, either proactively or in response to realizing where they may have fallen short and become neglectful.

-Are you neglecting your kid?
+Definition of child neglect: Are you neglecting your kid?

 The definition of child neglect is when a parent fails to provide sufficient emotional, physical, or financial support for their child.
 “Support” includes all of the child's basic needs, such as necessary healthcare and medical attention, nutritious food, adequate clothing, education, safe housing, hygiene, emotional support, and safety.
 A child needs all of these components to experience a stable childhood.